James Calhoun (Atlanta politician): Mayor of Atlanta

-In 1852, Calhoun moved to Atlanta, where ten years later he served four one-year terms as its mayor.
+Calhoun served four one-year terms as its mayor from 1862 to 1865.
 In 1863, he commissioned a volunteer militia to defend his city.
 When Union troops under the command of William T. Sherman drew near during the Atlanta campaign, much of the population of Atlanta, including Calhoun's wife and children, fled the city.
 This reduced the population of Atlanta from around 22,000 to less than 3,000 when the Confederate Army of Tennessee retreated from the city on September 1, 1864.

 Calhoun surrendered the city to Union forces under Sherman on September 2, 1864, writing, "Sir: The fortune of war has placed Atlanta in your hands.
 As mayor of the city I ask protection of non-combatants and private property."
 A marker now stands at the corner of Peachtree Street and Alabama Street indicating where the surrender took place.
 Sherman replied by ordering the evacuation of the remaining civilian population of Atlanta on September 7, 1864.
 Calhoun and the city council protested this order, claiming that most of those who had not fled could not leave on account of their age, sickness, pregnancy, or destitution.
 In response, Sherman wrote back, accusing the Confederates of hypocrisy for invading Union territory and inflicting pains on American citizens, but only complaining when the reverse was done to them: